jvanstraten/gerbertools/README.md

  - ` ` (Command line) user interface and C++ library.

- - ` ` Make a basic Python API for the above, wrap the thing in a Python wheel, and publish on PyPI.
+ - `x` Make a basic Python API for the above, wrap the thing in a Python wheel...

+ - ` ` ...and publish on PyPI.

 ## Why?